Astra-API/slate/source/includes/private_rest_api/get_express_deposit_address.md

 ## Get Express Deposit Address

-`GET /express-deposit-address/{network}`
+`GET /express-deposit-address`

-Fetches the express deposit address for a specific network.
+Fetches the express deposit address for a specific coin and network.
 Express deposits are processed faster, but *must* be sent from a linked address.

 Express deposits have the following requirements: